-- Thoroughly clean the filler cap and surrounding area so that dirt cannot fall into the tank. - Fill with chain lubricant whenever the chainsaw is refuelled.
+- Thoroughly clean the oil filler cap and the area around it to ensure that no dirt falls into the tank. - Refill the chain oil tank every time you refuel.

-A small amount of lubricant remains in the oil tank when the fuel tank is empty.
+There must still be a small amount of oil in the oil tank when the fuel tank is empty.